Japan Trip Planner: Important Things To Know Before Traveling To Japan

 Helpful Japanese Phrases to Know Prior to Visiting

 Don’t speak Japanese?
-That’s ok!
-Japanese people are typically very helpful and accommodating to foreigners who speak another language.
 We recommend downloading Google Translate in order to quickly translate voice to text, text to text, or even by photo translation.
-If you have a little time, here are some helpful words and phrases to practice.
+In addition, you can listen to how to pronounce words and phrases in Japanese.
+If you have a little time, here are the best Japanese phrases for travel.

 - Good morning → Ohayōgozaimasu (O-hi-o-go-